exercism/pharo-smalltalk/exercises/die/README.md

-# Dice
+# Die

-# DiceExperimental Custom Exercise (Don't use yet)A small DSL for dice rolling: a nice example to get started with Pharo.## HintIt is used in the book: Learning Object-Oriented Programming, Design and TDD with Pharo available at http://books.pharo.org
+# DieExperimental Custom Exercise (Don't use yet)A small DSL for dice rolling: a nice example to get started with Pharo.## HintIt is used in the book: Learning Object-Oriented Programming, Design and TDD with Pharo available at http://books.pharo.org
 ## Hint

 It is used in the book: Learning Object-Oriented Programming, Design and TDD with Pharo available at http://books.pharo.org